cmihaescu/shop-with-revolut-API/README.md

-# Getting Started with Create React App
+# Getting Started with Revolut Merchant API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [ExpressJS](https://expressjs.com/en/starter/installing.html).

-## Available Scripts

-In the project directory, you can run:
+## Starting the project

+You have to install the dependencies on the client side as well as on the server side.
+So in your project directories run "npm install", after that cd into "Server" and run "npm install" there as well.

+Make sure you also create a .env file in the "Server" folder where you will add API_KEY= "your API_Key" from your revolut or revolut-sandbox account.

+Open 2 terminals: first for your Server folder and one in your project directory.
+Run "npm start" in both of them.

+Enjoy placing virtual orders!

 ### `npm start`